Candidate of Medicine: Denmark

 In Denmark, the education is offered at the University of Copenhagen, University of Southern Denmark, University of Aarhus, and Aalborg University.
 Following the postgraduate education, candidates are permitted to work as a doctor.
 To obtain a clinical specialization, a cand.med. must start as a rotation doctor, first at a hospital for six months and then six months as a general practitioner (few rotations do not include a stay in general practice; instead, the candidate must complete two six-month rotations at a hospital).

 Medical students

-In Norway and Denmark, the term stud.med'. (abbreviation of the Latin studiosus medicinae (masculine) or studiosa medicinae (feminine)) is used to denote medical students that are in their final year of medical school and have acquired a licence to practice medicine under the guidance of a more experienced doctor.
+In Norway, the term stud.med'. (abbreviation of the Latin studiosus medicinae (masculine) or studiosa medicinae (feminine)) is used to denote medical students that are in their final year of medical school and have acquired a licence to practice medicine under the guidance of a more experienced doctor.
 In Denmark, the term is used for medical students at any point in their studies.